TinaLiu46/Predicting-Dogecoin-Stock-Performance-using-Twitter-Data/README.md

 ### 🚀Analytical Finding 3
 Analytical Goal: Add text sentiment score into the model and predict the daily stock price
-* Sentiment Score Conversion Package
+* Sentiment Score Conversion Package:
 We used SentimentIntensityAnalyzer to convert cleaned text to a score converted score to a number between -1 and 1 (negative and positive)
 * Models Performance:
     - RandomForestRegressor: